AustinGil/presentations/edge-compute.md

 # Plain and simple:

-Edge compute is the result of distributing the serverless functions to thousands of locations around the world to handle requests from as close to the user as possible.
+Edge compute is the result of distributing serverless functions to thousands of locations around the world to handle requests from as close to the user as possible.

 The result is programmable/dynamic/customizable responses with the least amount of latency (aka more speed).